Image: Genome Research Limited

 The Embassy Cloud provides private, secure, virtual machine-based workspaces within the EMBL-EBI infrastructure, in which clients can make optimal use of their own customised workflows, applications and datasets.

-Embassy Cloud “tenants” have direct access to the EMBL-EBI data, services and compute.
+Embassy Cloud “partners” have direct access to the EMBL-EBI data, services and compute.
 This is a practical and cost-effective alternative to replicating services and downloading vast public datasets locally.
-Tenants can access their workspace from anywhere in the world, reducing the need for capital investments in hardware and related operational costs.Learn more
+Partner Companies can access their workspace from anywhere in the world, reducing the need for capital investments in hardware and related operational costs.Learn more

 The data output from the Wellcome Trust Sanger Institute is increasing all the time and the Institute has developed new technologies for storing and accessing the data.
 The iRODS (Integrated Rule-Orientated Data System) is a tool that is accessible to all for the management and distribution of sequence data.